 Administrative Controls

-Administrative controls are a set of measures that focus on managing user behavior to enhance the security of your digital assets.
-These controls involve policies and procedures that users must follow to prevent actions that can compromise the security of your data.
+Administrative controls are those controls set to manage user behavior, hence improving the security of digital assets.
+Controls will provide policies and procedures to be followed by users in preventing actions that could compromise the security of your data.

 Physical Controls